 Next Day.
 The “next day” is determined by counting forward when the period is measured after an event, and backward when measured before an event.

 Additional Time After Service.
-If a party may or must act within a specified time after service and service is made under a method authorized by Rule 1.7(c)(2)(C), (D), or (E), 5 calendar days are added after the specified time period would otherwise expire under (a)(1)-(4).
+If a party may or must act within a specified time after service and service is made under a method authorized by Rule 1.7(c)(2)(C), (D), or (E), 5 calendar days are added after the specified time period would otherwise expire under (a)(1)-(4), except as provided in Rule 31.3(d).
 This provision does not apply to the clerk’s distribution of notices, minute entries, or other court-generated documents.

 If an Arraignment Is Not Held.
 If an arraignment is not held under Rule 14.5, the date of arraignment for the purpose of computing time is the date the defendant receives notice of the next court date under Rule 5.8.